-Application of International Financial Reporting Standards
+• Application of International Financial Reporting Standards

-The consolidated interim financial statements of YPF S.A. (hereinafter "YPF") and its controlled companies (hereinafter and all together, the "Group" or the "Company") for the nine-month period ended September 30, 2014 are presented in accordance with International Accounting Standards ("IAS") No. 34 "Interim Financial Reporting".
-The adoption of IFRS as issued by the International Accounting Standards Board ("IASB") was determined by the Technical Resolution No. 26 (ordered text) issued by Argentine Federation of Professional Councils in Economic Sciences ("FACPCE") and the regulations of the Argentine Securities Commission ("CNV").
+The consolidated financial statements of YPF S.A. (hereinafter "YPF") and its controlled companies (hereinafter and all together, the "Group" or the "Company") for the year ended December 31, 2014 are presented in accordance with International Financial Reporting Standard ("IFRS").
+The adoption of these standards as issued by the International Accounting Standards Board ("IASB") was determined by the Technical Resolution No. 26 (ordered text) issued by Argentine Federation of Professional Councils in Economic Sciences ("FACPCE") and the Regulations of the Argentine Securities Commission ("CNV").

-The amounts and other information corresponding to the year ended on December 31, 2013 and for the nine-month and three-month periods ended on September 30, 2013, are an integral part of the consolidated financial statements mentioned above and are intended to be read only in relation to these statements.
+The amounts and other information corresponding to the years ended on December 31, 2013 and 2012 are an integral part of the consolidated financial statements mentioned above and are intended to be read only in relation to these statements.